Bryan De La Cruz Player Props: Marlins vs. Cubs

-Bryan De La Cruz -- with an on-base percentage of .250 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Chicago Cubs, with Justin Steele on the mound, on April 30 at 12:05 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.135 on-base percentage in past 10 games, 156 points below season-long percentage), battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Cubs.
+In his most recent game he had a one-hit showing (1-for-3) against the Cubs.

 Bryan De La Cruz Game Info & Props vs. the Cubs